 Benefits: easier integration with third-party technologies, content reuse across channels, and improved SEO performance.

-Disadvantages: There is a prevalence of customizable integrations, which can be challenging to set up, and transferring from a classic headless setup to a headless website can be challenging due to the need for technical setup.
+Disadvantages: There is a prevalence of customizable integrations, which can be challenging to set up, and transitioning from a traditional CMS to a headless setup can be challenging due to the need for technical setup.

 Headless SEO Fundamentals

-Headless SEO refers to the unique SEOs that optimize content for search using a headless CMS.
+Headless SEO refers to the unique strategies SEOs use to optimize content with a headless CMS.
 It differs from traditional SEO approaches in terms of content creation and content distribution.

 b.
 Importance of omnichannel SEO in headless architecture